howsoai/howso-docs/source/user_guide/terminology.rst

 Concepts
 ^^^^^^^^

-Howso's |tmk| technology operates a little differently than traditional machine learning (ML) systems and thus certain terminology is specific to Howso.
+Howso's™ technology operates a little differently than traditional machine learning (ML) systems and thus certain terminology is specific to Howso.

 Included below are some core concepts and details on how to use them.